baselime/docs/sending-data/cloudflare/logpush.md

 ---
+label: Cloudflare Logpush
 order: 0
 ---

-# Using Logpush
+# Using Cloudflare Logpush

+[Cloudflare Logpush](https://developers.cloudflare.com/logs/about/) is a service provided by Cloudflare that enables you to stream your Cloudflare Worker Trace Event Logs to Baselime.

 !!!
-Logpush is not available to functions in a cloudflare pages project !!!
+Cloudflare Logpush is available only to accounts subscribed to the Cloudflare Workers Paid Plan !!!

 !!!
-Logpush is available only to accounts subscribed to the Cloudflare Workers Paid Plan !!!
+Cloudflare Logpush is not available for Cloudflare Pages.
+For Cloudflare pages, please refer to the [Baselime Edge Logger](./edge-logger.md) section.
+!!!

+---

+## Usage

-Baselime connects to your Cloudflare account and enables Logpush to stream your Worker Trace Event Logs to Baselime.
-You can connect your account in a few steps:
+Baselime connects to your Cloudflare account and enables Logpush in a few steps:

 ### 1. Create an API Token